Salted Napa cabbage for kimchi,

 by Ven.
 Shikai Zuiko sensei

 Ven.
 Anzan Hoshin roshi has recently completed translation work on some shorter texts by Eihei Dogen zenji from the Shobogenzo.
 The work on these particular texts is based upon the literal translations that he worked on with Joshu Dainen roshi at Hakukaze-ji around 1977-78 followed by many years of putting them down, picking them up, and polishing.
 Naturally, more essential texts such as Uji, Genjokoan, Shinjin Gakudo and some 40 others were completed first and have been given extensive commentaries by the Roshi.
 This batch of texts includes Baike: Plum Blossoms, Ryugin: Howling Dragon, and Udonge: The Udumbara Blossoming and many others are nearing completion.
-Many of these will be posted on our website over the next few months.
+Annotation details and successfully conveying them across various document formats are the issue at this point.

 (do not satisfy hunger)